What content strategy and technology will leading brands use in 2024?

 If you have a website and you’re trying to insert an image into a directory, the process is relatively straightforward.
 Here’s how it’s done in three easy steps:

-1. Copy the URL of the image you wish to insert.
+1. Copy the file path of the image you wish to insert.

 2. Next, open your index.html file and insert it into the img code.
-Example: <img src=”(your image URL here)”>
+Example: < img src=”(your image URL here)”>**.
+Note that the ‘img’ tag does not require a ‘closing tag’.

 3. Save the HTML file.
 The next time you open it, you’ll see the webpage with your newly added image.